So, I went to see cricket for the first time

 On match day, I had to dig out my sunglasses, cap and sunscreen.
 Everything had to be applied in advance because almost nothing is allowed inside the stadium except your phone and wallet.
 Not even water bottles.

 This meant a one kilometre walk via Walajah Road and then Bells Road.
 As expected, there were no proper walkable footpaths.
 Pedestrians had to share the road with buses and cars that passed uncomfortably close.
-I honestly think Chepauk deserves wide, permanent footpaths on all three sides where the gates are.
+I honestly think Chepauk deserves wide, permanent footpaths on all sides where the gates are.
 If we can host international matches, we can probably manage sidewalks.

 During the innings break, I stepped out to buy a jersey.
 There were tons of CSK, RCB, Team India, Australia, and New Zealand jerseys, but none for the teams actually playing.
 I walked around for a while, gave up, and headed back.
 That’s when I learned an important rule... once you exit the stadium, you cannot reenter with the same ticket.
 One entry per ticket.
 I hadn’t known this.
 Thankfully, I had booked two tickets, one for me and one for my dad, who was originally supposed to come along before deciding to take my mom shopping instead.
 I used the extra ticket to enter again.